 A high-level overview of problems identified and solutions we crafted.

-Brittany has been thinking about setting up a Shopify site and reached out to me for guidance.
+Brittany has been thinking about setting up a Shopify site and reached out to me for guidance on how to build a cohesive site.
 She had for two goals for her Shopify site:

 Over the course of working with Brittany, we discovered two additional challenge areas she wasn’t aware of: